 Blur

-Smooths an image with six blur algorithms: Gaussian, Box, Median, Motion, Bilateral, and Edge-Preserving.
+Smooths an image with eight blur algorithms: Gaussian, Box, Median, Motion, Bilateral, Edge-Preserving, Radial, and Zoom.

-The Blur node softens an image using one of six algorithms.
+The Blur node softens an image using one of eight algorithms.
 Gaussian is the standard all-purpose blur.
 Box is faster but lower quality.
 Median removes noise while preserving edges (great for salt-and-pepper noise).
 Motion simulates camera motion in a direction.
 Bilateral smooths flat areas while keeping edges sharp.
 Edge-Preserving is the most sophisticated, creating a painted, stylized look.
+Radial smears rotationally around a center point (set the Center X/Y and Spin Angle).
+Zoom smears toward or away from a center point (set the Center X/Y and Zoom Amount) for hyperspace and dolly-zoom effects.

 The “Blur Alpha” toggle controls whether transparency is also blurred.
 Turn it off to soften the image while keeping sharp transparent edges, which is useful for sprites.